Blood From Stone Movie

 This year I will fulfill one of those music life goals, namely to have a song featured in a film.
 I have had many goals in music over the years and have been lucky enough to achieve most of them.

 In this case, it's particularly pleasing.
-When I was a teenager growing up in 70's Britain I was lucky enough tat my parents bought a small black and white TV.
+As a teenager growing up in 70's Britain I was lucky enough that my parents bought a small black and white TV.
 Primarily they had got it for the caravan in which we went on many great holidays.
-But when it was at home myself and my sisters got to use it in our bedrooms from time to time.
-Being the older brother (and having my own room) I think I dominated use of the TV in the late evenings.
+But when it was at home I got to use it in my bedroom from time to time.
 My favourite TV time was Saturday nights, lights out was less strict than weekdays and I would stay up watching films.

 The 80's saw a surge in Horror films and a new wave of of horror variations, more gore and violence, cross overs into scifi and psychological based horror and the creation of specific horror characters like Michael Myers, Freddy Krueger, Jason, Pinhead, Leatherface and more...
 Horror movies have never shown any sign of waning in popularity and never a week goes by without a new offering.

 The Jack Cade tracks used on Blood from Stone are 'The River' from the 'Jack Cade and the Everyday Sinners' album 'Lord of the empty Manor' and 'Roll With Them Punches' from 'The Everyday Sinners' album 'Shakedown'.
-Check them out on the website.
+There are a whole bunch of other cool artists featured on the film, Eilen Jewell, Palodine, Snakes, George Cessna, Capes and G String Orchestra GO CHECK OUT THE SOUNDTRACK ON BANDCAMP

 Blood from Stone is written and directed by Geoff Ryan, and looks visually, beautifully shot with brilliant performances from and extremely talented and strong cast.
-Originally slated for release in the Summer of 2020, due to the pandemic release schedules have been thrown into disarray, but it'll be out some time in the near future so keep a close look out.
+Originally slated for release in the Summer of 2020, the film has it's Cinematic relese on October 30th 2020, with a release to Video On Demand services on Halloween 31 October 2020.